FIFA Award: Super Falcons defender hails Omagbemi nomination — Nigeria Today

 FIFA Award: Super Falcons defender hails Omagbemi nomination

+The final lists of three nominees for the award will be announced in mid-September.

+As captain, Omagbemi won the Africa Women Cup of Nations with the Super Falcons in 1998, 2000, 2002, and 2004, making her the only individual to have won the competition as a player and coach.

-The post FIFA Award: Super Falcons defender hails Omagbemi nomination appeared first on The Herald Nigeria.
+The post FIFA Award: Super Falcons defender hails Omagbemi nomination appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share